Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part III - Hope.md

 It is the first segment of the story that introduces inter-dimensional conflict with the interaction of [[Farther Earth]] inhabitants and [[Closer Earth]] inhabitants.

-There are three main “Acts” in this, along with a number of songs for certain scenes that Kozypugs decided to be a lunatic theater kid over.
+There are three main “Acts” divided into ten “tracks” in this, along with a number of songs for certain scenes that Kozypugs decided to be a lunatic theater kid over.

 Act I
 - ”1- This-Is-PHE.mp3”